hoffa/pyogi/README.md

 - Triangles are sharps (i.e. black keys).

 There are no explicit flats, rests, note values, time signatures, key signatures, etc. Play what sounds good.

-## But why?

-I'm bad at piano but I'm trying to learn by myself, and I find modern music notation overwhelming.

-For example:

-1. Why does the note corresponding to a line on the staff depend on (1) the [clef](https://en.wikipedia.org/wiki/Clef), (2) the [key signature](https://en.wikipedia.org/wiki/Key_signature), and (3) the [accidental](https://en.wikipedia.org/wiki/Accidental_(music)) next to a note?
-Why do I need to read 3 places just to know which key to press?
-1. Why have both C♯ and D♭ when they correspond to the same key?

 ## Usage